YDrall/my-landing-page/README.md

 # my-landing-page
 Landing page of my site.
+Visit [yogeshdrall.in](https://www.yogeshdrall.in)

 # Builing a min html file to include all local css/js/media files into single html file.
 This helps in uploading only single file to gcs bucket and avoids any cache issue.